 The Bank has implemented a comprehensive Bank-wide Business Continuity Plan to ensurecontinuity of its critical functions during disruption / disaster situations.

-As part of Systems-related Operational Risk Management initiatives, the Bank hasachieved the following:
+As part of Systems-related Operational Risk Management initiatives, the Bank hasimplemented the following:

-The Bank has established an effective Disaster Recovery site at a distantlocation, with on-line, real-time replication of data, both in Mumbai and Chennai;
+Established an effective Disaster Recovery site at a distant location, with on-linereal-time replication of data, both in Mumbai and Chennai;

 Financial Restructuring and Reconstruction Group

-During the year, the Bank has recovered an amount of Rs.
-20.95 crores in written-offaccounts (Previous Year: Rs.
-22.23 crores).
+During the year, the Bank recovered an amount of Rs 35.72 crores in written-offaccounts (Previous Year:

 The Bank has strengthened the policy framework on "Know Your Customer" (KYC)norms and "Anti Money Laundering" (AML) measures from time to time, in line withthe policies of Reserve Bank of India.
 The Bank has implemented a simplified procedure of"Know Your Customer" which will benefit lower income group persons to openaccounts with minimal documentation.

-The Bank had implemented a state-of-the-art Workflow & Imaging System during theyear 2009-10.
+The Bank had implemented a state-of-the-art Workflow and Imaging System during the year2009-10.
 The System has been implemented in the Account Opening process, automate theFixed Deposits opening and renewals, Trade Finance-related processing, Third Partyproducts sales operations and centralisation of Branch Expenses processing.
-The plan is tomigrate further processes on to the platform as perthe operational needs.
+The plan is tomigrate further processes on to the platform as per the operational needs.

 The System enables faster turnaround times, movement of work from branch locationsacross the country to the Central Operations Unit in real time, thus reducing the time ittook for physical forms to arrive through courier.
-This has helped in freeing up manpowerat the branches to tend to customer service as well give online status of processing ofcustomer requests / new applications.
+This has helped in freeing up manpowerat the branches to tend to customer service as well as help provide online status ofprocessing of customer requests / new applications.

 The Bank has improved internal controls and compliance through the following: